essjayhch/nvm_kata/README.md

 ### Docker
 A very simple Dockerfile is provided to run this in a container: `docker build -it essjayhch/nvm_kata .` will run this build locally. the build script should build the container.
-It can be triggered from the command line by running `docker_start.sh`
+It can be triggered from the command line by running `docker_start.sh` DockerHub is also configured to auto-build on commit to master the repository can be found at [Dockerhub](https://hub.docker.com/r/essjayhch/nvm_kata)

 ## Tests
 ### Unit and Integratoin tests